-On behalf of the Allan Hancock College Measure I Citizens' Oversight Committee, it is my privilege as Chairman to present the Measure I 2018 Annual Report to the Board of Trustees.
+On behalf of the Allan Hancock College Measure I Citizens' Oversight Committee, it is my privilege as Chairman to present the Measure I 2019 Annual Report to the Board of Trustees.

-Since our community approved the bond in 2006, Measure I has revolutionized and modernized the college.
+Since the community approved the bond in 2006, Measure I has revolutionized and modernized the college.
 From our beautiful Public Safety Training Complex in Lompoc, to the Industrial Technology and Student Services buildings on the Santa Maria campus, the face of the college has transformed in ways that that will positively serve our community for generations to come.

-The Citizens' Oversight Committee regularly receives detailed information from the college's management and staff concerning the progress and expenditures related to the various projects identified in the 2006 Measure I Bond.
-We serve an important role by informing the public about the District's expenditures of bond money and providing oversight to ensure that bond revenues are spent on construction projects as promised to voters.
+The committee regularly receives detailed information from the college's management and staff concerning the progress and expenditures related to the various projects identified in the 2006 Measure I Bond.
+The committee plays an important role in informing the public about the District's expenditures of bond money, providing oversight to ensure that bond revenues are spent on construction projects as promised to voters.